 - Opt-out of automated decision-making.
 You may request to opt-out of any profiling or automated decision-making in furtherance of decisions that produce legal or similarly significant effects concerning you (if applicable).

 - Be notified of a data breach involving a Data Subject's Personal Data.

-Jump shall accept, when applicable, any written requests through the appropriate channels from a Data Subject to exercise his or her rights and freedoms pursuant to Data Protection Laws.
-Jump shall use reasonable means to verify the identity of the requester.
-If Personnel receive a request from a Data Subject in relation to his or her Personal Data, such request shall be promptly escalated to that jurisdiction’s designated Data Protection Officer, or his or her designee, or sent to [email protected] A Data Subject will not generally have to pay a fee to access his or her Personal Data or to exercise any of the above rights.
+You will not generally have to pay a fee to access your Personal Data or to exercise any of the above rights.
 However, Jump may charge a reasonable fee if the request is clearly unfounded or excessive.
-Jump will try to respond to all legitimate requests within one (1) month.
+Jump will try to respond to all legitimate requests within thirty (30) days.
 Occasionally, it may take Jump longer if the request is particularly complex.
 Alternatively, Jump may refuse to comply with the request in certain circumstances.

 SECURITY MEASURES TAKEN TO PROTECT PERSONAL DATA

 Jump has implemented appropriate elements of privacy by design in conjunction with technical and physical safeguards designed to protect the security of Personal Data from unauthorized or unlawful Processing.